koher/try-swift-2016/try-swift.md

 }
 ```

-^ In most cases, we don't need to branch operations into each type of errors.
+^ But, in most cases, we don't need to branch operations into each type of errors.
 We just need to care about one or two exceptional ones.

 ---

 ### Results without an Error Type

-^ Think about networking operations as an example.
+^ Think about networking operations.
 They fail in various ways.
 We want to retry the operation when it timeout.
 But not for "Forbidden", "Not found" and so on.

 ^ Then we branch the operation into the cases of `Success`, `Timeout` and the others.
 We don't need to list up all of possible errors.